brimdata/rayzar/README.md

 and you could choose any level of parallelism.
 However, if `bar` has high cardinality, then the workers could run out of memory.

-Unfortunately, you don't know ahead of time the cardinality of the group-by condition.
+Unfortunately, you don't know ahead of time the cardinality of the group-by dimension.

 This is why hadoop map-reduce then spark were created.
 Hadoop dealt with this memory problem by spilling data to disk and shuffling and merging data from disk